Valencia has a growing number of expats and digital nomads, and for good reason!

 Sarah Harvey is a British travel journalist who has written for publications including CNN International, the LA Times and Fodor’s.
 She also blogs, contributes to guide books, and writes website content for travel and tourism organizations.

-So far, Sarah has lived in the London, Cairns, Male’, Colombo, Nice and Valencia, with plans to continue to explore the nomadic life in many more destinations to come.
+So far, Sarah has lived in London, Cairns, Male’, Colombo, Nice and Valencia, with plans to continue to explore the nomadic life in many more destinations to come.
 Check out her website Manta-Media.com for more information.

 Valencia is a charming city and one of the oldest in Spain.
 It is the third Spanish city in terms of importance and population, and the 15th in the European Union.
 Valencia is on the Mediterranean Sea, approximately four hours to the south of Barcelona and three hours to the east of Madrid.
 The city is famous for its Fallas Festival in March, for being the birthplace of paella, for hosting the “2007 & 2010 America’s Cup”, and for the massive architectural project by Santiago Calatrava called The City of Arts and Sciences.

 Although Valencia is an increasingly popular tourist destination, it is not nearly as touristy as Barcelona or Madrid.
-With its beautiful historic centre, countless museums, long beaches, great climate and good food, it is well worth a visit.
+With its beautiful historic center, countless museums, long beaches, great climate and good food, it is well worth a visit.
 Or, do as many others and move to Valencia (temporarily).
-Learn Spanish at one of its many language schools, study at Valencia University, look into local jobs or if you have reached that age, enjoy retirenment on the Mediterranean coast.
+Learn Spanish at one of its many language schools, study at Valencia University, look into local jobs or if you have reached that age, enjoy retirement on the Mediterranean coast.
 There definitely aren’t many places in the world with a better quality of life than this part of Spain!

 Are you interested in moving to Spain?

-Also check out these expat interviews:
+Then also check out some of these expat interviews:

 - Interview with an expat about life in Barcelona